Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### shoot

-Shoots a projectile when triggered
+Shoots a projectile when triggered.

 ```json
 {